Home > Auto-Translate

-Currently, the Auto-Translate feature is only available on our new Professional and Enterprise plans.
-Essentials plans, as well as all legacy plans, do not include this feature.
-You will need to migrate to our new plans in order to utilise this feature.
+Currently, the Auto-Translate feature is only available on our Professional and Enterprise plans.
+Essentials plans do not include this feature.
+You will need to migrate to a higher plan in order to utilise this feature.

 Auto-Translate allows visitors and agents to converse with each other seamlessly in their native languages.
 With the flip of a switch, all of your agents become fluent in over 100 languages!

 Let’s look at an example: If a visitor starts chatting in Greek, but the agent speaks English only, the visitor’s first message would be automatically translated to English.
 The agent could reply in English, and the message would be instantly translated to Greek for the visitor.
 Here’s how this looks: